-As part of DCL New York's transformation and in order to facilitate the transfer of the entity's balance sheet to the head office of Dexia Crédit Local in Paris, the Board of Directors of Dexia decided to sell a significant portfolio of assets held by that branch (cf. the section "Transformation of the Dexia Crédit Local Branch in New York").
+As part of DCL New York's transformation and in order to facilitate the transfer of the entity's balance sheet to the head office of Dexia Crédit Local in Paris, the Board of Directors decided to sell a significant portfolio of American assets (cf. the section "Transformation of the Dexia Crédit Local Branch in New York").
 Market dynamics in the United States made it possible to implement this decision under favourable conditions.
-During the half-year, Dexia Crédit Local sold EUR 2.4 billion of US assets, with an impact of EUR -89 million on the Group's result.
+During the half-year, Dexia sold EUR 2.4 billion of US assets, with an impact of EUR -89 million on the Group's result.
 The assets sold include the entire ABS student loan portfolio (EUR 1.1 billion) as well as public sector assets (EUR 1.3 billion).

-On 5 September 2019, the amount of sales amounted to EUR 6.7 billion, of which EUR 5.0 billion of US assets.
-Dexia Crédit Local also reached an agreement for the sale of almost all of its exposure to the Chicago Board of Education.
+On 5 September 2019, the amount of sales amounted to EUR 6.5 billion, of which EUR 5.0 billion of US assets.
+The Group also reached an agreement for the sale of almost all of its exposure to the Chicago Board of Education.

-Dexia Crédit Local also continued its proactive disposal of other asset classes.
+The Group also continued its proactive disposal of other asset classes.

-In addition, on 19 July 2019, the Board of Directors of Dexia approved the implementation of a second asset disposal programme.
-This programme falls within the framework of changes to and strengthening of the regulatory requirements applicable to the Dexia Group (cf. the section "Strengthening of prudential requirements") and reflects a prudent approach to risk management.
-In particular, it targets sales, which will enable Dexia Crédit Local to reduce its exposure to market risk, including liquidity risk, while preserving its solvency position.
+In addition, on 19 July 2019, the Board of Directors approved the implementation of a second asset disposal programme.
+This programme falls within the framework of changes to and strengthening of the regulatory requirements applicable to the Group (cf. the section "Strengthening of the prudential requirements") and reflects a prudent approach to risk management.
+In particular it targets sales, which will enable Dexia to reduce its exposure to market risk, including liquidity risk, while preserving its solvency position.

-These two strategic decisions taken by the Board of Directors of Dexia result in a change in the business model applicable to the selected portfolios.
+These two strategic decisions taken by the Board of Directors result in a change in the business model applicable to the selected portfolios.
 The assets concerned, which had been classified at amortised cost at the time of the first application of IFRS 9, will be reclassified at fair value through profit or loss (FVP&L) or fair value through equity (FVOCI) on 1 July 2019 for the US asset portfolio and on 1 January 2020 for the second portfolio respectively.

-The disposals planned within the framework of these two plans will in time reduce Dexia's credit risk exposure and its balance sheet sensitivity, although in the meantime the reclassification of those assets in fair value will expose Dexia Crédit Local to changes in macroeconomic conditions
+The disposals planned within the framework of these two plans will in time reduce Dexia's credit risk exposure and its balance sheet's sensitivity, although in the meantime the reclassification of those assets in fair value will expose Dexia to changes in macroeconomic conditions.